Team Tony cultivates, curates and shares Tony Robbins’ stories and core principles, to help others achieve an extraordinary life.

-So what causes a business to fail?
-What makes someone succeed?
-What makes the difference?
+So why do businesses fail?
+What makes one entrepreneur succeed while another experiences business failure?
+What makes the difference in saving a failing business?
 Peter Drucker, one of the greatest business minds of our time, maintained that it all starts with two key factors: innovation and marketing.

 Innovation means finding a better way to meet your clients’ needs than anybody else.
 Anybody can make some money for some amount of time.
 But if you want to become successful and sustain that success over years and over decades – if you want to build a brand – then you have to find a way to add more value than anybody else in the game.
 And that comes from constantly innovating.